-No future building or structure or part thereof shall hereafter be located, erected, moved, reconstructed, extended, enlarged, converted, or structurally altered in the Town of Williamstown without being in full compliance with the provision of this ordinance.
+No future building or structure or part thereof shall hereafter be located, erected, moved, reconstructed, extended, enlarged, converted, or structurally altered in the Village of Kekoskee without being in full compliance with the provision of this ordinance.

-2.3 Authority of the Town Board
+2.3 Authority of the Village Board

-The Town Board, without limitation upon such authority as it may possess by law, has responsibility for implementing and administering this Ordinance.
-The Town Board, in general, performs the following functions:
+The Village Board, without limitation upon such authority as it may possess by law, has responsibility for implementing and administering this Ordinance.
+The Village Board, in general, performs the following functions:

-- 1. Approves or disapproves any application for an amendment to this Ordinance, including applications for amendment to the official zoning map, and forwards the approved application to the Dodge County Board of Supervisors for their approval. - 2.
-Approves or disapproves proposed amendments to the Town's adopted Comprehensive Plan. - 3.
+- 1. Approves or disapproves any application for an amendment to this Ordinance, including applications for amendment to the official zoning map.
+Approves or disapproves proposed amendments to the Village's adopted Comprehensive Plan. - 2.
 Takes such other action not delegated to other bodies that may be desirable and necessary to implement the provisions of this Ordinance.

-2.4 Duties of the Land Use Administrator and Town Clerk
+2.4 Duties of the Land Use Administrator and Village Clerk

-The Town Land Use Administrator is hereby designated by the Town Board as the administrative and enforcement officer for the provisions of this Ordinance.
-The Town Land Use Administrator is not required to reside or own land in the Town of Williamstown.
+The Village Land Use Administrator is hereby designated by the Village Board as the administrative and enforcement officer for the provisions of this Ordinance.
+The Village Land Use Administrator is not required to reside or own land in the Village of Kekoskee.
 The duty of the Land Use Administrator shall be to interpret and administer this Ordinance and to issue all permits required by this Ordinance.